RapidAPI/DevRel-Stack-Data/jobs/posts/full-stack-engineer-sf/post.md

 This role is an opportunity to play a key role in a fast-growing and high scale startup company and to push our software development cycles to the next level with your innovative solutions and out of the box thinking.

-## As a Full Stack Developer at RapidAPI, you will:
+## As a Full Stack Developer at RapidAPI, you will

 -   Work as a part of a team, developing applications and services consumed by more than a million developers worldwide
 -   Be responsible for building, maintaining and improving RapidAPI’s frontend and backend systems, using Agile development methods.